An Overview of Peer to Peer Lending License

-- They cannot hold the funds that are received from lenders (for lending) or from borrowers (for servicing loans), on their own balance sheet.
+- They cannot hold the funds that are received from the lenders (for Lending) or from the borrowers (for servicing loans) in their own balance sheet.

 - They are not permitted international flow of funds.

-- It is mandatory for the companies to store and process the entire data related to its activities and participants on hardware that is located within India.
+- It is mandatory for the Companies to store and process the entire data related to their activities and participants on hardware that is located within India.

 Responsibilities of P2P Lending Companies towards the Participants

-The P2P Companies have the following responsibilities towards its participants:
+The Peer to Peer Companies have the following responsibilities towards their participants:

-- requiring explicit and prior consent of the participants for accessing its credit information;
+- Requiring explicit and prior consent of the participants to access their credit information;

-- undertaking documentation of loan agreements and other relevant documents;
+- Undertaking documentation of the loan agreements and other relevant documents;

-- providing assistance in repayments and disbursement of loan amount;
+- Providing assistance in repayments and disbursement of the loan amount;

-- rendering services pertaining to loan recovery for the loans that originated on the platform.
+- Rendering services about the loan recovery for the loans that originated on the platform.

 Funds Transfer Mechanism on Peer to Peer Lending Platforms

-- On Peer to Peer Lending platforms, the funds shall be transferred between the participants via escrow account mechanism, which shall be operated by a trustee.
+- On Peer to Peer Lending platforms, the funds shall be transferred between the participants via an Escrow account mechanism, which shall be operated by a Trustee.

-- A minimum of two escrow accounts are required to be maintained- onefor receiving amount from lenders that is pending disbursal and the other for making collections from borrowers.
+- Minimum two Escrow accounts are required to be maintained- one for receiving an amount from the lenders where disbursal is pending and the other for borrowers.